-When you compare your solar panel options from leading companies like SunPower, Canadian Solar, LG, Hyundai and SolarWorld, one of the biggest factors to consider is the solar panel warranties offered with their products.
+When you compare your solar panel options from leading companies like SunPower, Canadian Solar, LG, and Hyundai, one of the biggest factors to consider is the solar panel warranties offered with their products.
 Solar panels come with two main warranties attached: the materials warranty, also known as the product warranty, and the production warranty.Continue reading

 One of the things you may have questions about as you shop around for a solar system is where the solar panels are manufactured.
 This article will help you determine whether a panel’s country of manufacture should be a key consideration for you.